 What are the symptoms of a Zika virus infection?

 Many people infected with the Zika virus have mild symptoms or no symptoms at all.
 Signs of Zika can appear three to 14 days after infection and last for up to one week.
 You may experience:

 If you show signs of an infection or have traveled to a place with an active Zika virus outbreak, your healthcare provider can order a blood or urine test to check for the virus.
 Testing should take place as soon as possible, while you have symptoms.

 How does the Zika virus affect pregnancy?

-Pregnant women who get the Zika virus can pass the infection to their unborn babies.
+Pregnant people who get the Zika virus can pass the infection to the fetus.
 The virus increases the risk of microcephaly, a birth defect that affects brain development.
 Babies born with this birth defect have smaller-sized brains and heads.
-The CDC recommends that pregnant women not travel to areas with known Zika virus outbreaks.
+The CDC recommends that pregnant people not travel to areas with known Zika virus outbreaks.

 The Zika virus also increases the risk of:

 - Low birth weight (newborns who weigh less than 5 pounds, 8 ounces).